lltfm/openness/README.md

 desired & undesired.
 It pays particular attention to the uncomfortable, the shameful & the fearful.

-Openness demonstrates a blueprint for building (or customizing) a modular personal belief system (i.e. an "open-source religion").
-It shows how an LLM AI can be instructed to personify the belief system, applying its common sense notions about life to the role-play of a true believer who has fully internalized the belief system.
-The AI can then be recursively questioned for answers out of alignment with expectations, helping to identify beliefs to modify, new beliefs to add or even beliefs to remove.

 ## Works

 * [The Epitomes of Openness][2]: a series of minimalist [poetic-memes][3]